 - Proper alignment of the teeth.

 Imagine if, day after day, you tried to force a puzzle piece into a space where it clearly didn’t fit.
 You’d push and prod and grind, all to get the piece to fit comfortably and functionally in the allotted area.
 At some point, after all that forcing, you might achieve a fit, but the puzzle piece (and all those pieces surrounding it) are going to show quite a bit of wear and tear.
 Your teeth are like those puzzle pieces.
-When they are properly aligned, everything fits together in harmonious fashion.
+When they are properly aligned, everything fits together in a harmonious fashion.
 But when the teeth don’t match up, you leave your teeth exposed to years of extensive wear, leading to an increase of dental health problems down the line.

 - An aesthetically pleasing smile.